PEM-Humboldt/Prioritization_connectivity_Colombia/README.md

 * Ecoregions map
 * Human footprint map
 * RUNAP
 * Any spatial layers used as features in the objective function.
-Examples: Species Richness, Carbon index, water index
+Examples: SDMs, Species Richness, Carbon index, water index
 * Cost layer

 ## Codes

+### Gap analysis

+Code to calculate the percentage of the distribution area protected for each species and the total area that should be protected in the objective function

 ### Calculate Metrics Per PU